PincerPrithu/NamelessMCStoreGUI/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

 Thank you for using NamelessMCStoreGUI!
-If you have any questions or need further assistance, feel free to open an issue on GitHub.
+If you have any questions or need further assistance, feel free to open an issue on GitHub or join Discord @ https://discord.gg/xG2EJ6sjBj.